andrew-alarcon17/Credit_Risk_Modeling/README.md

 ### 3) Exposure at Default
 This is the total value a bank is exposed to when a loan defaults.

 These models were created in order to predict their respective purposes for given borrowers in the year of 2015.
-These values were saved and then used in order to calculuate the total Expectd Loss for the creditor.
+These values were saved and then used in order to calculuate the total Expected Loss for the creditor.